ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 A selector may select zero or more nodes for further processing.
 A syntactically valid selector MUST NOT produce errors.
 This means that some
-operations which might be considered erroneous, such as indexing beyond the end of an array, simply result in fewer nodes being selected.
+operations that might be considered erroneous, such as indexing beyond the end of an array, simply result in fewer nodes being selected.